Virtual Headache Specialist

 Stress and Anxiety

-Stress and anxiety are two of the primary triggers for acephalgic migraines.
-It is vital to have a good understanding of the triggers and what to do about them to manage your symptoms.
+Stress and anxiety are some of the most common triggers for any type of migraine, including acephalgic migraines.
 Mindfulness Meditation, Yoga, Relaxation Techniques, and Cognitive Behavioral Therapy (CBT) can all be beneficial in managing stress and anxiety levels.

 Hormonal Changes